About Us

 Our Vision: We are stewards of an open, effective, and accessible court system, worthy of the public’s trust and confidence.

-Important Principals of South Dakota Courts
+Important Principles of South Dakota Courts

 Our courts encompass three key principles—openness, effectiveness and accessibility.
 Together, these principles work toward creating a judicial system that the public can trust and have confidence in, knowing that it is fair, transparent and dedicated to serving the needs of the state’s citizens.